Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+Multiple quest files:

+Multiple quest files are now supported.
+This allows you to start a new quest and give it a unique name, and it will not overwrite your previous quest game file.

+The new UI now uses tabbed panes:

+We now have a tab system for sub-menus in the home screen.
+Quest mode refactored to fit this tab system.
+It's now considerably easier to use - less cramped, less clicks, more functionality.

 The quest mode card shop:

 You can now buy PreCon decks, Starter packs, Tournament packs and Fat packs from the quest mode card shop.